Colors (Beck album): Composition

 Q described "Seventh Heaven" as a "lost '80s pop classic" and "Dear Life" as "lush Beatles-like psychedelia spiked with an existential cry-for-help for a lyric."
 Beck told Q that "Dear Life is just about the inevitable turmoil of being alive.
 Like, can somebody throw me a lifeline here?"
 The New York Times observed that "No Distraction" had "a strummy guitar part over a foursquare rock beat, and a chord progression partly cribbed from the Police" and that "Dear Life" was "a late-Beatles-esque existential cry, with a welcome core of oddness within its retro shell."
 Beck discussed "No Distraction" with Q, saying, "Anybody who has a phone or computer lives with the distractions pulling you this way and that.
 We haven't figured out how to have access to everybody and everything all the time and how it affects us physically and neurologically.
 Or at least I haven't.
 My analogy to friends has been that I feel as if somebody has removed the front door of my house, permanently."

 In an interview with NME, Beck said, "the rest of the album is probably what exists in the range between 'Dreams' at one end and 'Wow' at the other."
 In an interview with Rolling Stone, he commented further, saying, "these are complex songs all trying to do two or three things at once.
 It's not retro and not modern.
 To get everything to sit together so it doesn't sound like a huge mess was quite an undertaking."

 Release

 On July 28, 2017, Beck teased the title of his new album by posting a photo of John Baldessari's "Tips for Artists Who Want to Sell" on his Instagram account.
 His post followed an accidental leak of the title and release date by an online retailer's private pre-order page briefly being set to public viewing.
 On August 11, Beck officially announced the album would be titled Colors and released in October 2017.

 The music video for "Up All Night" premiered August 9, 2017, at the ArcLight Hollywood during an all-day conference for Capitol Records, where it was announced it would be released to the public in the near future and would be Colors' third official single.
 "Up All Night" previously appeared in the video game FIFA 17 and was used in a commercial for Fossil smartwatches.
+A special version of the album was released through Barnes & Noble with a slightly different cover, and on white vinyl.